Excel INDEX Function (Table of Contents)

 - To look up a value of cell where an intersection of the row and column happens.

-- It is commonly used along with MATCH function, Where the combination of INDEX & MATCH function is an alternate option for VLOOKUP function, which is more powerful & flexible.
+- It is commonly used along with the MATCH function, Where the combination of INDEX & MATCH function is an alternate option for the VLOOKUP function, which is more powerful & flexible.

 - INDEX formula or function returns a value from a tabular range or array based on the specified row and column number you specify.